Self-Strengthening Movement: Military modernization

 The most important goal of the Self-Strengthening Movement was the development of military industries; namely, the construction of military arsenals and of shipbuilding dockyards to strengthen the Chinese navy.
 The program was handicapped by several problems:

 This program was spearheaded by regional leaders like Zeng Guofan who, with the efforts of the western-educated Yung Wing, established the Shanghai arsenal, Li Hongzhang who built the Nanjing and Tianjin Arsenals, and Zuo Zongtang who constructed the Fuzhou Dockyard.
 The arsenals were established with the help of foreign advisors and administrators, such as Léonce Verny who helped build the Ningbo Arsenal in 1862–64, or the French officer Prosper Giquel who directed the construction of the Fuzhou Arsenal in 1867–74.
 Zeng and Li collaborated to construct the Jiangnan Arsenal.
 Schools for the study of mechanical skills and navigation under the direction of foreign advisers were established at these arsenals and dockyards.
 As these powerful regional strongmen were able to act independently of the central government, there was little coordination between the provinces and the government.

 These military industries were largely sponsored by the government.
 As such, they suffered from the usual bureaucratic inefficiency and nepotism.
 Many of the Chinese administrative personnel were sinecure holders who got on the payroll through influence.

 The program proved expensive: Li Hongzhang had wanted the Jiangnan Arsenal to produce breech loading rifles of the Remington type.
 Production finally started in 1871 and produced only 4,200 rifles by 1873: these rifles were not only more costly than, but also far inferior to, the imported Remington arms.
 Shipbuilding efforts were also disappointing: the program consumed half of the arsenal's annual income but the ships built were at least twice as costly as comparable vessels available for purchase in Britain.
 The lack of material and human resources proved to be a formidable problem.
 The program was heavily reliant on foreign expertise and materials.
 The unavoidable growth in the number of foreign employees had made increased costs inevitable.
 Furthermore, officials were not even aware when the foreigners were not competent enough to perform the tasks that they had been hired to do.
 Laxity in procurement practices also contributed to escalating costs.
-Many opportunities for corruption existed in construction contracts and in the distribution of workers' wages.

 Army organization was reformed during this period.
 The Chinese government had spent a huge amount of money on military equipment and guidance from the West.
 Thus, it behooved the imperial court to use what they had learned to raise a new army.